hanabi/hanabi.github.io/Reference.md

 * This is more subtle than the strong *Trash Finesse*.
 In the strong form, the focus of the clue causes a blind-play.
 In the weak form, the non-focused cards are what causes the blind-play
 * For example, in a 3-player game:
   * Red 2 is played on the stacks.
 All of the other suits have the 1 played on the stacks.
-  * Bob's hand is as follows, from newest to oldest: red 3, red 1, blue 1, green 1, yellow 1.
+  * Bob's hand is, from newest to oldest: red 3, red 1, blue 1, green 1, yellow 1.
   * Alice wants to give a play clue to the red 3.
 Everyone on the team can see that she can give either 3s or red.
     * If she clues number 3, then it will uniquely touch the red 3 (and not violate *Good Touch Principle*).
     * If she clues red, then it will touch the red 3 and the red 1 (which **will** violate *Good Touch Principle*).